 A thin layer of moisture coats the walls of a woman’s vagina.
 This moisture provides an alkaline environment that sperm can survive in and travel in for sexual reproduction.
-These vaginal secretions also lubricate the vaginal wall.
-This reduces friction during sexual intercourse.
+These vaginal secretions also lubricate the vaginal wall, reducing friction during sexual intercourse.

 As a woman ages, changes in hormone production can cause the vaginal walls to thin.
 Thinner walls mean fewer cells that secrete moisture.
 This can lead to vaginal dryness.
-Hormonal changes are the most common cause of vaginal dryness, but they are not the only cause.
+Hormonal changes are the most common cause of vaginal dryness, but they aren’t the only cause.

 Vaginal dryness can cause discomfort in the vaginal and pelvic regions.
 Vaginal dryness can also cause:

-tract infections that do not go away or that reoccur
+- urinary tract infections that don’t go away or that reoccur

 Vaginal dryness can be a source of embarrassment.
-This may prevent a woman from discussing symptoms with her physician or partner (Mayo Clinic).
-However, the condition is a common occurrence that affects many women.
+This may prevent a woman from discussing symptoms with her physician or partner, however the condition is a common occurrence that affects many women.

-cancer treatments, such as radiation to the pelvis, hormone therapy or
+- some cancer treatments, such as radiation to the pelvis, hormone therapy, or chemotherapy

-While vaginal dryness rarely indicates a serious medical condition, women should seek help when their discomfort lasts beyond a few days or they experience discomfort during sexual intercourse.
+Vaginal dryness rarely indicates a serious medical condition.
+But seek help if the discomfort lasts beyond a few days or if you experience discomfort during sexual intercourse.
 If left untreated, vaginal dryness can cause sores or cracking in the vagina’s tissues.

 If the condition is accompanied by severe vaginal bleeding, seek immediate medical attention.

-During the exam, a doctor may examine the vaginal walls to look for lacerations or feel for skin thinning.
-He or she may also take a sample of vaginal discharge to test for the presence of harmful bacteria.
+During an exam, your doctor may examine the vaginal walls to look for lacerations or feel for thinning skin.
+They may also take a sample of vaginal discharge to test for the presence of harmful bacteria.

 Additionally, hormone tests can determine if you are in perimenopause or menopause.

 Women should choose a lubricant specifically intended for vaginal use.
-The lubricant should be water-based and have no perfumes, herbal extracts, or artificial colors, which can cause irritation.
+The lubricant should be water-based.
+They shouldn’t contain perfumes, herbal extracts, or artificial colors.
+All of these can cause irritation.
 Lubricants such as petroleum jelly and mineral oil can damage latex condoms and diaphragms used for birth control.

-In some instances, a healthcare provider will prescribe an estrogen therapy, in the form of a pill, cream, or ring.
-These therapies release estrogen.
+In some instances, a healthcare provider will prescribe estrogen therapy in the form of a pill, cream, or ring, which release estrogen.
 Creams and rings release estrogen directly to the tissues.
-The pills are more likely to be used when you have other uncomfortable menopause symptoms, such as hot flashes.
+Pills are more likely to be used when you have other uncomfortable menopause symptoms, such as hot flashes.